Eicot/Assignment2-Front-End-/README.md

 ### Data Sources

-* Singapore Residents by Planning Area Subzone, Age Group, Sex and Type of Dwelling, June 2011-2019.
-This data set is available at [Singapore Department of Statistics](https://www.singstat.gov.sg/find-data/search-by-theme/population/geographic-distribution/latest-data).
-* Master Plan 2014 Planning Subzone GIS data.
-This data set is available at [Data.gov.sg](https://data.gov.sg/dataset/master-plan-2014-subzone-boundary-web).
-* Overall Population Information from 1960 to 2021.
-This data set is available at [The World Bank(World Development Indicators)](https://databank.worldbank.org/source/world-development-indicators).
+* Motorcycle Specifications Dataset from 1894 to present day.
+This data set is available at [Kaggle(Motorcycle Specifications Dataset)](https://www.kaggle.com/datasets/emmanuelfwerr/motorcycle-technical-specifications-19702022).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>